ebrehault/collective.portlet.calendar/README.rst

 This package provides a configurable implementation of a Calendar Portlet.

-It is possible to give the calendar portlet a header, to search only for events with given keywords and constrain its results to only an area of your site.
+It is possible to give the calendar portlet a header, to search only for events with given **keywords**, a set of **review states** and constrain its results to only an area of your site, selecting a root folder.

+If filters given by portlet's configuration panel are not enough, you can select a **collection** instead of a folder, and all given criteria will be used to filter yours events.

 Even though Plone's default Calendar Portlet implementation is useful for most sites if you want to segment calendar's events or to provide more than one